action #106452

 And yes, I am willing to do provide any kind of help and support to the community as I'm doing every day of my work, but without budget plan, there is nothing to do, as Public Cloud testing is not free.

-Updated by zfeldstein almost 2 years ago
+Updated by zfeldstein over 2 years ago

 Who is a good contact to speak with about getting the appropriate resources configured/created in each respective cloud provider?
 If we already have Azure,GCE,AWS accounts, we could configure RBAC properly in each cloud provider for the instances to use and not expose credentials.
 If someone could provide access to the existing cloud accounts I could come up with a proposal and cost estimate for having either long lived openQA workers living in each provider, or "on demand" instances that are created when test are run.

-Updated by asmorodskyi almost 2 years ago
+Updated by asmorodskyi over 2 years ago

 zfeldstein wrote: